 - 1. Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
-Go to Advanced > Network > Internet. - To change the internet connection settings:
+Go to Advanced > Network > Internet. - To change the internet port: - 1.
+Select a port for internet service.
+Make sure the cable is securely connected to this port on your router. - 2.
+Locate the Internet Port section, select a port and click SAVE.